Skip to main content

 • Ice/Ice.h: This header provides definitions that are necessary for accessing the Ice runtime.

-• iostream: So the server can use cout to print to the console.
+• iostream: So the server can access cout to print to the console.

 We also add a using declaration for the std namespace to reduce clutter: